 Polyakov volunteered for his 437-day flight to learn how the human body would respond to the micro-gravity environment on long-duration missions to Mars.
 Polyakov underwent medical assessments before, during, and after the flight.
 He further underwent two follow-up examinations six months after returning to Earth.
 When researchers compared the results of these medical exams, it was revealed that although there were no impairments of cognitive functions, Polyakov experienced a clear decline in mood as well as a feeling of increased workload during the first few weeks of spaceflight and return to Earth.
 However, his mood indeed started to stabilize to pre-flight levels between the second and fourteenth month of his mission.
 Polyakov also did not suffer from any prolonged performance impairments after returning to Earth.

 Polyakov’s record was later broken by Sergei Avdeyev and is currently held by Gennady Padalka, who has spent 879 days in space.
 In April 1995 Polyakov was awarded the Hero of the Russian Federation by decree of the then Russian President Boris Yeltsin.
 On 1 June 1995 he left the cosmonaut programme.
 He participated in experiment SFINCSS-99 (Simulation of Flight of International Crew on Space Station) in 1999.
 Polyakov is currently the Deputy Director of the Ministry of Public Health in Moscow, where he oversees the medical aspects of long-duration space missions.
+It is widely believed that this record held by Valeri Polyakov will remain unchallenged for a long time to come and could be broken only by a Mission to Mars.

 References and Further Readings: